 These days there are many ‘spot-on’ products that not only kill the fleas on the dog when applied, but go on working to kill the fleas for up to a month.
 This can work quite well as you are basically using the dog to clean the environment – the eggs hatch, the fleas jump on and die, no new eggs are laid.
 The environmental store of eggs gradually all hatch and you end up with reduced environmental contamination.
 There are also products that have an added ingredient that stops the eggs from hatching.
 The product crystallizes and small crystals fall off into the dog’s bedding and elsewhere, causing any eggs there to become sterile.

 Finally, addressing the environmental contamination can also reduce the burden.
 Regularly vacuuming carpets will remove eggs, but remember to empty the vacuum bag into the bin as the eggs will still be alive in the bag.
 Regularly washing dog blankets and bedding in hot (>60Oc) water for more than 10 minutes, or completely replacing carpet used in the kennels will also keep the environment cleaner.
 Avoid giving your dogs access to areas such as under the house, where the humidity and temperature are right for a fast flea lifecycle and where cleaning is almost impossible.

 Finally, make sure that any new dogs coming onto your property are treated for fleas.
 Treating the arriving dogs yourself with a good quality flea product will ensure you keep the fleas away.
-Ask your greyhound veterinarian for advice on which products would best suit your kennel.
+Ask your veterinarian for advice on which products would best suit your greyhound.